hashgraph/hedera-mirror-node/docs/database/README.md

 In version 0.96.0 a new schema was introduced to handle processing of upsertable entities.
 This change doesn't require any manual steps for new operators that use one of our init scripts or helm charts to configure the database.
-However, existing operators upgrading to versions greater than 0.96.0 are required to configure this new schema for use by the importer.
+However, existing operators upgrading to 0.96.0 or a later version from an earlier version are required to configure the schema by configuring and executing the script

-You may configure this schema by configuring and executing the script located [here](/hedera-mirror-importer/src/main/resources/db/scripts/init-temp-schema.sh)
+[here](/hedera-mirror-importer/src/main/resources/db/scripts/init-temp-schema.sh) a single time before the upgrade.

 ## Database migration from V1 to V2